How do I set up default response requirements and holidays?

 You can configure default response requirements and holidays to be used with all incidents submitted to your site.
 You can also set up separate response requirements and holiday schedules that are associated with service level agreements (SLAs) so that preferred customers that have the SLA have customized response requirements and/or holidays.

-If Oracle Service Chat is enabled, you can define chat hours independently from the response requirements.
+If B2C Service Chat is enabled, you can define chat hours independently from the response requirements.
 The path to configure chat hours is:

 Path: Configuration > Site Configuration > Interfaces > Chat Hours